-The indoctrination in school and from state media is a normal practice in China, so if you’re planning to strike up a political conversation, know what’s acceptable and what’s not.
+The indoctrination in school and state media is normal in China, so if you’re planning to strike up a political conversation, know what’s acceptable and what’s not.

 Depending on where you live in China, air pollution may be an everyday struggle for you.

-One of the most important things to know when travelling to China is that they do not offer visas upon arrival.
+One of the most important things to know when traveling to China is that they do not offer visas upon arrival.